Destorntw/HELM-ArgoCD-Lab/Lab1/Lab1_Part_1.md

 node app.js
 ```

-the codespaces enviourment will notify you with a link to the Application access or you can:
+the codespaces environment will notify you with a link to the Application access or you can:

 ```Bash
 curl http://localhost:8080